maplibre/maplibre-plugins-android/README.md

   implementation 'com.mapbox.mapboxsdk:{PLUGIN_NAME}-v{MAJOR_MAPS_SDK_VERSION_NUMBER}:PLUGIN_VERSION_NUMBER'
 }
 ```
-5. Replace SDK_REGISTRY_TOKEN with a Mapbox access token that has the downloads scope

 Plugin artifacts are versioned based on the major release of the Maps SDK for Android, which means, that each artifact's name has a major version of the Maps SDK it's compatible with appended.